JonasHuu/Automatische-Erkennung-und-Korrektur-der-Bildausrichtung-mithilfe-von-Convolutional-Neural-Networks/README.md

 #### create_tests.py
 This script has been used to create visual evaluations of a model using testdata.
 In order to use it for own purposes one needs to modify the paths used in the script.
 #### download_unsplashed.py
-The script downloads 1000 random unsplash images from the .tsv file.
+The script downloads 1000 random unsplash images from the .tsv file using 32 parallel processes.
 It then writes them into ./data/unsplashed_images/ <br>
 The images can be used for testing purposes